 In this article we are going to estimate the intrinsic value of Matrix Service Company (NASDAQ:MTRX) by estimating the company's future cash flows and discounting them to their present value.
-One way to achieve this is by employing the Discounted Cash Flow (DCF) model.
-There's really not all that much to it, even though it might appear quite complex.
+We will take advantage of the Discounted Cash Flow (DCF) model for this purpose.
+Don't get put off by the jargon, the math behind it is actually quite straightforward.

 10-year free cash flow (FCF) estimate